KingLoczek/Users-List/README.md

-This is my app for finding people with json.
+This is my app for finding people with API.
 The project was created to educate myself in Typescript